tshidiso-codespace/tshidiso-codespace/README.md

 ### Hi there 👋

-I am a software development student at Codespace Academy, where I am acquiring skills in Front-end dvelopment.
+I'm a recent graduate of a 6-month Front-End Development bootcamp at Codespace Academy.
+I've gained proficiency in HTML, CSS, JavaScript, and React.
-My passion lies in problem-solving, particularly in the domains of infrastructure, spatial planning, and food security.
 I aspire to leverage this experience as a stepping stone into the realm of data science, a field that I believe offers the opportunity to make a significant impact on developmental challenges.

 ### My projects: